m-t-curran/BenCoJail/README.md

-This is our collaborative part of the internship during Igntie xznbfksdmnflksdmf.mds,nf,sdnf
+This is our collaborative part of the internship during Igntie